pejmanN/KeyVaultTerraform/terraform/README.md

 terraform destroy
 ```

+This command removes all resources created by Terraform.
 When prompted, type `yes` to confirm.
+This helps prevent unnecessary Azure charges.

 ## Customization